Indriya: Five spiritual faculties

 In SN 48.51, the Buddha declares that, of these five faculties, wisdom is the "chief" (agga).

+The five faculties are listed in the seven sets of qualities lauded by the Buddha as conducive to Enlightenment.

-Balancing the spiritual faculties
+Balancing the five faculties

 In AN 6.55, the Buddha counsels a discouraged monk, Sona, to balance or "tune" his spiritual faculties as one would a musical instrument: